Pricing doesn’t exist in a vacuum and is therefore not something you can tackle on its own.

 And then I give them a high-level pricing strategy framework, which I thought I’d document and share with you in this post.

 Now I’ve written before about all of the inputs that need to go into developing your pricing model.
-I also published a course on developing pricing pages that convert called Pricing Page Success Formula that you can get access to for free.

 But this framework is different from pretty much everything I’ve talked about publicly (well, I’ve mentioned it before in passing) as it’s specific to early-stage startups and new products, so don’t assume you know what I’m going to say even if you’ve consumed everything I’ve published before.